-The Parliamentary Golf Group welcomed England Golf to Parliament yesterday evening (Monday 4 July).
+The All-Party Parliamentary Group for Golf welcomed England Golf to Parliament yesterday evening (Monday 4 July).

 England Golf Chief Executive, Nick Pink, and Director of Strategy and Governance, Rod Findlay, made a presentation to Peers, MPs and Associate Members in the Palace of Westminster.